mikepfrank/GLaDOS/src/README.md

 # GLaDOS source code (`GLaDOS/src/`)

-"GLaDOS" is an acronym for the "General Lifeform and Domicile Operating System."
+"GLaDOS" is an acronym for the "General Lifeform's automated Domicile Operating System."
 It is an operating environment for text-based AI systems.
 The present directory contains the Python source code for the GLaDOS system.  [n.b.--Please note there is no relation between this facility and the fictional AI named GLaDOS from the